DouglasAshcroft/Grunt_Mart/backend/README.md

 {id, user, price, date, status, items_ordered}

 GET
-"user/orders/" - get a list of all orders for the specified user "user/orders/:id" - get information on the specific order POST
+"user/:userid/orders/" - get a list of all orders for the specified user "user/:userid/orders/:orderid/" - get information on the specific order POST
+"user/orders/new/" - adds an order to the database

 DELETE
+"user/:userid/orders/:orderid/delete/" - removes an order from the database

 UPDATE
+"user/:userid/orders/:orderid/update/" - updates specified order
 headers required.
 Body must include only the fields being updated.